nathaniellers/barbooks_test/README.md

 In test mode, SQLite runs in-memory (:memory:)

-Logs are printed using winston with timestamps
+Errors and queries are fully logged for easier debugging

-Errors and queries are fully logged for easier debugging using [winston](https://www.npmjs.com/package/winston) - used for production ready setup
+Logs are printed using [winston](https://www.npmjs.com/package/winston) with timestamps

 ## 📣 License
 MIT © Nathanielle Romero